National Common Mobility Card: Implementation

 The NCMC service is about to be introduced in Himachal Pradesh.
 The State Bank of India (SBI) and the Himachal Road Transport Corporation (HRTC) will work together to launch this service on September 5, 2024.
-Passengers will be able to use the NCMC card to pay for fare on HRTC buses as well as metro services in places like Bangalore and Delhi.
+Passengers will be able to use the NCMC card to pay for fare on HRTC buses as well as metro services in places like Bengaluru and Delhi.
 From August 16, 2024, Srinagar Smart City Limited (SSCL) will offer NCMC service with five percent reduction on the base passenger fare to promote cashless travel.
 The Chalo App will help users recharge the card balance.
+A parallel programme under the PM e-Bus Sewa Scheme has since extended a comparable e-bus fleet, operated by Jammu Smart City Limited (JSCL), to Jammu; a Letter of Intent has been issued to Chalo Mobility Private Limited to build an NCMC-compliant digital ticketing solution across both cities' fleets, though live NCMC acceptance on the Jammu fleet had not been confirmed as of September 2026.

-In July 2025, Mahametro floated a tender to convert its closed loop Maha Card based fare collection system at Nagpur Metro into an open loop system compatible with NCMC services countrywide.
+In July 2025, Mahametro floated a ₹154.30 crore tender to convert its closed loop Maha Card based fare collection system at Nagpur Metro into an open loop system compatible with NCMC services countrywide.
+The tender, covering an EMV NCMC and QR-code based Automatic Fare Collection system with an accompanying comprehensive annual maintenance contract for Nagpur Metro Phase 2, drew three bidders by late 2025, with the contract to be awarded to the lowest bidder; award of the contract remained pending as of September 2026.